psankhe28/url-safe/README.md

 </div>

-## Intro & Motivation
+## Intro

 **UrlSafe is a bookmark + archive manager to collect, and save websites for offline use.**

 The objective is to have a self-hosted place to keep useful links in one place, and since useful links can go away (see the inevitability of [Link Rot](https://www.howtogeek.com/786227/what-is-link-rot-and-how-does-it-threaten-the-web/)).
-Along with this, it helps in arranging the links according to collection and tags for better uxer experience.
+Along with this, it helps in arranging the links according to collection and tags for better user experience.

 ## Features